Where things stand — July 2026

 Is Canada's Chinese EV tariff the same as the US tariff?

 No — Canada's approach is fundamentally different.
 The US imposed a flat 100% tariff on all Chinese EVs in 2024, effectively blocking Chinese EV brands from the US market.
 Canada chose a quota-based approach: 49,000 vehicles per year at a 6.1% tariff.
-This policy was announced in late 2025 and took effect February 2026 under the renamed EVAP (Electric Vehicle Affordability Program).
+This policy took effect on March 1, 2026 (Order in Council P.C.
+2026-144), alongside the renamed EVAP (Electric Vehicle Affordability Program).
 Canada's goal is to balance trade relations, climate policy, and consumer affordability.

 Does the Canadian EV tariff quota apply to the EVAP incentive?